NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

     4. Charon model (a variation of Lunar-Lambert).

 --smoothness-weight <float (default: 0.04)>
     The weight given to the cost function term which consists of sums of squares of second-order derivatives.
 A larger value will result in a smoother solution with fewer artifacts.
+The range can be in 0.01 -- 10,000.
+A discussion of this term is in :cite:`lesage2021constraints`.
 See also ``--gradient-weight``.

 --initial-dem-constraint-weight <float (default: 0)>